marcoalopez/chemical_age_script/README.md

 ﻿![](https://raw.githubusercontent.com/marcoalopez/chemical_age_script/master/header.png)

-This is a free and open-source script written in Python to estimate the 'chemical' age or *date*<sup>1</sup> in monazites analysed in electron microprobes.
+This is a free and open-source script written in Python to estimate the 'chemical' age or *date*<sup>1</sup> in monazites analyzed in electron microprobes.

 For individual measures, it uses the following equation (Williams et al. 2007):